pizzast/basic-blogger-template/README.md

-This is a basic markup and basic css blogger template this template is seo optimized including open graph protocol, seo meta tags, schema, seo tittle tag.
+This is a basic markup and no css blogger template this template is seo optimized including open graph protocol, seo meta tags, schema, seo tittle tag.
+You just need to focus design your blog.

 ### Getting Started